 Pharmacy technicians are also known as pharmacy assistants.
 Pharmacy technicians are people who work in pharmacies to help pharmacists do their job.
 They help pharmacists serve customers on a daily basis.

-A pharmacy technician’s duties include interacting with customers, filling prescriptions, labeling medications, and contacting customers to notify them when their prescriptions are ready.
-They also assist the pharmacist in counting, mixing, measuring, and labeling dosages of medications.
+A pharmacy technician’s duties include interacting with customers, filling prescriptions, labelling medications, and contacting customers to notify them when their prescriptions are ready.
+They also assist the pharmacist in counting, mixing, measuring, and labelling dosages of medications.

 Where Do Most Pharmacy Technicians Work?